Decron/Whitebox-Code-GPT/README.md

 **Support**<br>
 * Whitebox is maintained entirely by volunteers.
 If you would like to donate to the project, see our [Donation Link](https://paypal.me/Hadrio?country.x=US&locale.x=en_US)
-* If you support our mission (or just like the Whitebox logo), we have a merch page [here](https://www.redbubble.com/i/sweatshirt/Hadrio-Whitebox-by-JimmyDonovan/147231741.LEP2X)
+* If you're looking for Whitebox swag, we have a merch page [here](https://www.redbubble.com/i/sweatshirt/Hadrio-Whitebox-by-JimmyDonovan/147231741.LEP2X)

 # "I don't like reading is there a GPT that will spoonfeed this to me?"
 Yes: https://chat.openai.com/g/g-cwigWCh11-code-gpt-gpt